wkolichney/wkolichney.github.io/README.md

 # Master of Science in Business Analytics Graduate Student

 ### Summary
-Business Analytics graduate student and US citizen with experience in data analysis, handling ad hoc queries, economic and historical research, and leading cross-cultural interactions between Mandarin and English-speaking communities.
+Business Analytics graduate student and US citizen with experience in data analysis, economic and historical research, and leading cross-cultural interactions between Mandarin and English-speaking communities.
 Proven expertise in regression analysis, coding, and community leadership.
 Eager to leverage resilience and analytical skills for topics in international development.

 ### Education